thebigfilecom/thebigfile-com-dev/submodules/internetidentity/docs/ii-spec.md

 When a client application frontend wants to authenticate as a user, it uses a *session key* (e.g., Ed25519 or ECDSA), and by way of the authentication flow (details below) obtains a [*delegation chain*](https://thebigfile.com/docs/current/references/ic-interface-spec#authentication) that allows the session key to sign for the user's main identity.

 The delegation chain consists of one delegation, called the *client delegation*.
 It delegates from the user identity (for the given client application frontend) to the session key.
-This delegation is created by the Internet Identity Service Canister, and signed using a [canister signature](https://hydra.dfinity.systems/latest/dfinity-ci-build/ic-ref.pr-319/interface-spec/1/index.html#canister-signatures).
+This delegation is created by the Internet Identity Service Cube, and signed using a [canister signature](https://hydra.dfinity.systems/latest/dfinity-ci-build/ic-ref.pr-319/interface-spec/1/index.html#canister-signatures).
 This delegation is unscoped (valid for all canisters) and has a maximum lifetime of 30 days, with a default of 30 minutes.

 The Internet Identity Service Frontend also manages an *identity frontend delegation*, delegating from the security device's public key to a session key managed by this frontend, so that it can interact with the backend without having to invoke the security device for each signature.